awsdocs/aws-amplify-console-user-guide/doc_source/redirects.md

 + An original address \- The address the user requested\.
 + A destination address \- The address that actually serves the content that the user sees\.
 + A redirect type \- Types include a permanent redirect \(301\), a temporary redirect \(302\), a rewrite \(200\), or not found \(404\)\.
-+ A two letter country code \(optional\) \- a value you can include to segment the user experience of your app by region
++ A two letter country code \(optional\) \- a value you can include to segment the user experience of your app by region\.

 To create and edit redirects, choose **Rewrites and redirects settings** in the left navigation pane\.